Top Bermuda Beaches

 Photo: John Schneider

-There are public bus services to most south shore beaches, others can be reached by scooter, minicar or taxi.
-There is no ferry service to any public beach of Bermuda although few tour boats take tourists to few secluded beaches.
+There are public bus services to most south shore and other popular beaches, the rest can be reached by rental scooter, electric minicar or by metered taxi.

-So where are the great public beaches located?
+So, where are the great public beaches located?
 They are scattered all across the shores of Bermuda.
-Arguably the best and most popular ones are located on the south shore stretching along Southampton, Warwick and Paget parishes, and there are several lovely beaches on Sandys Paris in the west and St. George in the east.
+Arguably, the best ones are located on the South Shore.
+The south shore is part of Bermuda's designated national parks and has several pristine beaches and coves.

 Horseshoe Bay Beach, Bermuda